 7. You Pay Attention to Details

 Details are important.
-Make sure your cover letter and your resume has same font, same size and use the same ink (preferably black) and same paper.
+Make sure your cover letter and your resume has the same font, same size and use the same link (preferably black) and same paper.

 8. Use Stories and Not Jargons